i05nagai/memorandum/language/english_speaking.md

     * Those explosions must have been subsequent to our departure, because we didn't here anything
     * The mistakes were corrected in a subsequent edition of the book
 * pass
+    * pass down
+        * to give sth to sb who is younger, less important, or at a lower level than you
+        * The word being passed down from the leadership is that the polls are showing good results
+        * If property, diseases, or biological conditions pass down, they go from parents to children:
+            * Should I pass down wealth now or wait until die?
     * someone I can pass on my wisdom to
     * I was on the way to the concert yesterday, but there was a car driving very slowly in front of me.
 I moved onto the right lane, and passed them
     * I was just trying to drive safe, I was passed by a truck this mornig